-- Schedule This page will provide information about deadlines for proposals and design reports.
-It will also note the date and location of the Flyoff - Mission and Vehicle Design This page discusses the current year's mission.
+- Mission and Vehicle Design This page discusses the current year's mission.
 It notes payload(s) required, types of missions, and number of laps that may be required.
 It also notes specifications for the current year's aircraft.
 The aircraft information includes details about fail-safe, structural integrity and inspection, and general aircraft requirements - Reports This page defines the requirements and scoring criteria for both the Proposal that is submitted with the team entry and the Design Report - Scoring This page indicates how a team's overall score is calculated.
-It notes the formula for determining each mission score, overall flight score, and Rated Aircraft Cost (RAC).
+It notes the formula for determining each mission score and overall flight score.
 It also provides the rubric for reports that are required to be submitted - Flyoff Site This page will note the date and location of the Flyoff.
 Specific agenda items for contest days may be noted - FAQ This page answers questions that asked often by persons that want to compete in the competition. - Q&A -This page answers specific questions about this year's competition.